Two Hearted River Forest Reserve

-The Two Hearted River near Lake Superior The Nature Conservancy purchased 23,338 acres in Luce County in 2005 as part of the Northern Great Lakes Forest Project (a.k.a.
-“Big U.P.
-Deal”).
-About 80 percent of the Two Hearted River Watershed, an aquatic priority area, is now protected by public and private partners.
+The Two Hearted River near Lake Superior.
+The Nature Conservancy purchased 23,338 acres in Luce County in 2005 as part of the Northern Great Lakes Forest Project.

 Scientists studied the composition of the Two Hearted forest.
-While much of the area contained high-quality wetlands such as muskeg and patterned peatlands, scientists discovered a lack of diversity in the forest composition.
+While much of the area contains high-quality wetlands, scientists discovered a lack of diversity in the forest composition.

-Jon Fosgitt and Gene Holbrook The Nature Conservancy contracted with a local company, Cold Springs Forestry, to develop a management plan to selectively harvest certain trees in the Two-Hearted forest.
+Jon Fosgitt and Gene Holbrook.
+The Nature Conservancy contracted with Compass Land Consultants to develop a management plan to selectively harvest certain trees in the Two Hearted forest.

 Trees marked with an “S” denoted a tree saved for seeds.
-After carefully inventorying the Two-Hearted forest, two small areas were selected for this winter’s cutting.
-Foresters spray-painted the letter “S” on trees that should remain uncut and left for natural reforestation.
+After carefully inventorying the Two Hearted forest, two small areas were selected for this winter’s cutting.

 Jon Fosgitt explains the selective harvesting technique.
-Foresters take painstaking steps to ensure a careful harvest cutting enough to create a canopy but leaving old-growth and other select trees untouched.
+Foresters take painstaking steps to ensure a careful harvest, leaving old-growth and other select trees untouched.

-Specialized equipment for sustainable forestry Using specialized equipment for sustainable forestry, the loggers can carefully cut sugar maple trees out of the Two-Hearted, allowing for a greater diversity of trees to grow as they did before.
+Specialized equipment for sustainable forestry.
+The loggers can carefully cut sugar maple trees out of the Two Hearted, allowing for a greater diversity of trees to grow as they did before.

-Gene Holbrook, independent logger Working forest lands like this in the Upper Peninsula bring $3.5 billion in timber-related revenues to Michigan’s economy every year.
+Gene Holbrook, independent logger.
+Working forests bring $3.5 billion in timber-related revenues to Michigan’s economy every year.
 When managed properly, they help the economy and the environment.

 Jon Fosgitt and Gene Holbrook look over their work at the end of the day.
-Trees harvested from the Two Hearted will be used to heat 10-15 homes in Newberry, be made into railroad ties, and also turned into paper by Verso and New Page.
+Trees harvested from the Two Hearted will heat 10-15 homes in Newberry, be made into railroad ties, and turned into paper.

-Black throated blue warbler.
-Once a diverse array of trees grow back, species like this black throated blue warbler will return to the habitat, which also provides a new oasis for species migrating north as they adapt to our planet’s changing climate.
+Black-throated blue warbler.
+Once a diverse array of trees grow back, species will return to the habitat, which also provides a new oasis for species migrating north as they adapt to our planet’s changing climate.